 Get a second opinion.
 What harm would it do?
 Second opinions can help reinforce a decision that is being made or help you find a better solution.
-With most major life decisions, a fresh perspective can help you make the right decision for yourself.
+With most major life decisions, a fresh perspective can help you make the right decision.

-An objective aerial infrared scan is a great start.
-This scan is the fastest, most accurate and most cost-effective way to find hidden moisture within a roof system.
-This process is used to help prevent larger, pricier problems and can also help figure out if a roof truly needs to be replaced or not.
+An objective aerial infrared scan is a great start in determining if a roof needs to be replaced.
+This scan is the fastest, most accurate, cost-effective way to find hidden moisture within a roof system.
+This process helps prevent more significant problems and can help decide if a roof needs to be replaced.
 If you believe you need a roof replacement, ask yourself these questions:

 - Did somebody do the proper inspections and provide a report that clearly outlines issues?